Electrolytes for Runners: When You Need Them & Why They Matter

 In extreme cases, it can even lead to hyponatremia (low blood sodium levels).

-Do All Runners Need Electrolytes?
+Do Runners Need Electrolytes for Every Run?

 Short answer: